John F. Kennedy High School (Guam): Temporary relocation

 In August 2011, the JFKHS campus in Tumon was ready for occupancy.
 New equipment filled the classrooms and offices, to include: student and teacher desks, desktop computers, laptops, classroom furniture & equipment for the respective departments.
 Student enrollment averaged 2,800 annually until SY2014-2015 when a new central high school was opened.
 In 2018, the surface of the track and field lighting were replaced thus complementing the “newness” of the overall facility.

 JFKHS accommodates approximately 1,750 students annually from grades 9 through 12 and is accredited by the Western Association of Schools and Colleges (WASC).

 In celebration of JFKHS's 50th anniversary, the new statue of President Kennedy was presented to the student body, alumni, and the community of Guam.
-Our school's rich legacy is diverse spanning the days of Tumon Junior-Senior High School to John F. Kennedy High School; from the “Green Machine” and “Gold Mechanics” to the “Islanders”; from the first graduates - Class of 1960 – to present.